1988 Australian referendum (Rights and Freedoms): Trial by jury

 The proposals had been considered by an Advisory Committee to the Constitutional Commission which reported in 1987.
 There are various limitations to the right in section 80 of the Constitution to trial by jury.
 The High Court had held in 1915 that the requirement to trial by jury did not apply to the local laws of a territory.
 While this decision had been criticised by High Court judges in later cases, it had not been overturned.
 The proposal was to extend the right to every state and territory.
 The right only applies to trials for indictable offences, which is a procedural matter referring to the form of the charge being "on indictment".
 While indictable offences are generally more serious than those that are tried summarily, the settled position in the High Court was that the right to jury trials did not apply to all serious offences, but only those determined by the Parliament.
 The proposal was to set the right to trial by jury to the seriousness of the penalty that may be imposed.

 Freedom of religion

 The "religious freedom" part of the proposed change was opposed by many churches and religious-affiliated schools concerned that it would be interpreted as requiring a level of church-state separation that would put public funding and government assistance for faith schools in jeopardy.

 Conversely, Liberal senator Richard Alston argued that the aforementioned provision could place the use of corporal punishment in religious schools beyond the power of the government to regulate.

 Compulsory acquisition of property

 Section 51 of the Constitution sets out specific powers of the Commonwealth, including for the acquisition of property.
 The founders viewed this as the express conferral of a power and not a civil liberties provision.
-None the less it has come to be seen as one of the few express rights in the Constitution.
+Nonetheless it has come to be seen as one of the few express rights in the constitution.